HugoDaniel/hugodaniel.com/content/posts/2021-01-31-the-life-of-a-web-component-tests.md

 _But why can't I have independent Web Components tests?_

 The [CustomElementRegistry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry) (the global var that browsers have where we define our custom tag names) has no `delete()` method.
-Once you associate a Web Component to a tag there is there is no way to remove that association.
+Once you associate a Web Component to a tag there is no way to remove that association.
 This means that when the first test in the test suit determines a Web Component tag, it will be available for the other tests in that suit (within the same browser session).

 The tests should ideally all be independent of each other, running automatically, in parallel if needed.
 If the first test fries a global var that further tests will depend on, they will break.